rubrikinc/rubrik-powershell-sdk/docs/developer_manual.md

-Say you know you need to run the `clusterConnection()` query, as we saw before, you can always call `Invoke-Rsc` but there's a cmdlet that's a better fit: `Invoke-RscQueryCluster`.
+Say you know you need to run the `clusterConnection()` query, as we saw before, you can always call `Invoke-Rsc` but there's a cmdlet that's a better fit: `New-RscQueryCluster`.
 How do you find it?

 The SDK has a special cmdlet that helps you find cmdlets by GraphQL operation name: `Get-RscCmdlet`.
 You can use it like this: